Point Blue works closely with many professional research partners on various conservation projects. Learn more about these top scientists below.

 Mark Herzog, PhD

 Dr.Herzog contributed significantly to Point Blue's conservation work as Informatics Division co-director from 2007-2010 and the San Francisco Bay Program Director from 2004-2007.
-He is now a Quantitative Ecologist and Wildlife Biologist with USGS out of Davis, CA and still works (and plays) closely with Point Blue staff.
+He is now a Quantitative Ecologist and Wildlife Biologist with USGS out of Davis, CA and still works closely with Point Blue staff.
 Read more about Mark here.

 Ellen M. Hines, PhD